dadi/api-validator/README.md

 })
 ```

 When a `validationCallback` property is found in `schema`, it is used as a callback function that allows the user to supply additional validation logic that will be executed after the normal validation runs.
-This function should return a Promise that rejects when validation fails, passing down an error object with an optional `code` property that indicates the error code.
+This function can trigger a validation error by returning a rejected Promise.

 ## License